 It is not unusual to feel alone sometimes, especially when you feel like you need to vent, and there is no one around who may understand what you are going through.
 When people feel lonely, it is a sign that they need to get out and be social.
 However, the longer you feel lonely, the harder it is to find a happy place again.
 Talking to a counselor is one way to stop feeling so down.
-Getting out and finding a group of people that you have something in common with is another way to find someone to talk to when you are having a bad day.
-Here are some tips on what to do when you feel lonely, and you want to find someone to talk to lift your spirits.
+Getting out and finding a group of people you have something in common with is another way to find someone to talk to when you are having a bad day.
+Here are some tips on what to do when you feel lonely and find someone to talk to lift your spirits.

 First, it is essential to know the difference between feeling lonely and being isolated.
 Loneliness is a physical emotion that makes you feel sad.
 It is often triggered by memory and often something sad that occurred in your past, even if you don’t necessarily remember what took place.